OsujiPius/findmycar/README.md

 ### Material UI for Styling and Icons

-### React-PayStack for payment solution in pricing section

 ### react-spring and react-waypoint for scroll animations

 ### react-Router and react-router-hashlink to handle Routing